dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [DAG-Rider](https://arxiv.org/abs/2102.08325) and
 [Tusk](https://arxiv.org/abs/2105.11827)
-build randomized BFT Consensus for the asynchronous model "riding" on Narwhal, These protocols are "zero message overhead" over the DAG, as in not exchanging any messages outside the Narwhal protocol.
+build randomized BFT Consensus for the asynchronous model "riding" on Narwhal, These protocols are "zero message overhead" over the DAG, not exchanging any messages outside the Narwhal protocol.
 However, DAG-Rider (Tusk) must inject input value every 4 (2) layers, which means that Narwhal transmissions are blocked on Consensus protocol actions.